 When you are looking for a high-protein meal that isn’t meat, this BBQ chickpea loaf is a great option.
 It is basically a meatloaf, packed with veggies and hearty chickpeas (garbanzo beans), just without the meat!

 Although it has BBQ in the title, it is actually a bake that can be made in a camp oven or Dutch oven.
-The BBQ element comes from using a BBQ sauce glaze to finish the dish.
+The BBQ element comes from the flavors, using a BBQ sauce glaze to finish the dish.